Breakthrough-Energy/PowerSimData/powersimdata/design/investment/README.md

 - If we want to have financial information other than the default ATB values, a separate financials module will be useful for CAPEX/other calculations.

-- Find correct wind and solar classes (based on wind speed, irradience) to map to ATB costs and ReEDS regional cost multipliers.
+- Find correct wind and solar classes (based on wind speed, irradiance) to map to ATB costs and ReEDS regional cost multipliers.